 Sean Nelson, Ph.D.
 Academic Director

-Sean Nelson has made Italy his home on and off for more than 9 years.
-He just recently completed his Ph.D. in Art History at the University of Southern California.
+Sean Nelson has made Italy his home on and off for more than 10 years.
+He completed his Ph.D. in Art History at the University of Southern California.
 Sean’s research focuses on Crusade imagery in early modern Europe.
-As a visiting professor at the Istituto Lorenzo de’Medici, he taught courses on the artistic patronage of the famed Medici family in Florence.
+As a professor at Syracuse University in Florence, he has taught courses on the artistic patronage of the famed Medici family in Florence, art of the 16th Century, and The Black Death.

 - Art and Science – Sean’s interests include the scientific aspects of artistic production such as Leonardo da Vinci’s drawings of anatomy and alchemical investigation in artists’ workshops.